Let’s look at what the Bible has to say about drinking alcohol or alcoholic drinks:

-The Bible clearly does not support the use of alcohol.
 In the Bible both fermented and fresh grape juice are called “wine.”
-The wine used at the Passover feast that Jesus shared with the disciples at the Last Supper was un-fermented grape juice “Thou shalt not offer the blood of my sacrifice with leaven…of the feast of the passover” (Exodus34:25).
+The wine used at the Passover feast that Jesus shared with the disciples at the Last Supper was unfermented grape juice, thus it did not have alcohol.
+We know this from the Passover requirements:

 Grapes ripen in summer and fall, so the wine used at the Passover was all preserved grape juice.
 A papyri letter by a Jewish rabbi has been found in Egypt, telling how they preserved fresh wine for the feast.

 When Jesus turned the water into wine at the wedding feast, the master of the feast said to the bridegroom, “Every man at the beginning doth set forth good wine; and when men have well drunk, then that which is worse: but thou hast kept the good wine until now” (John 2:10).